spiral/docs/grpc/configuration.md

 ```

 ## Generate Certificate
 It is possible to run GRPC without any encryption layer.
-However in other to secure our application we must issue proper
+However, in other to secure our application, we must issue proper
 server key and certificate.
 You can use any normal SSL certificate (for example issued by [https://letsencrypt.org/](https://letsencrypt.org/)) or
 issue it manually via [OpenSSL](https://www.openssl.org/).